OmdenaAI/aswan-egypt-detecting-hate-nlp/src/data/raw-datasets/README.md

 |12|        |         |         |

 Please note that every addition/modification of the chosen data pool will have to be discussed with the task leaders (@VishuKalier2003 and @CaterinaBi).

+[^1] This link contains 44 text datasets for English.
+It will need numerous people working on it.